-Heavener Woman Says Nair Was Mixed Into Hair Products She Bought From Dollar General
+Heavener Woman Claims Hair Removal Product Added To Conditioner She Bought At Dollar General

 "It felt like it was falling out so bad that I was going to have to shave my head I figured what was wrong was there something inside of me making me sick," Buxam said.

 Buxam, a cosmetology student, called her instructors for help after examining the products and doing some research.
-They found a Nair prank online that Buxman had become the victim of.
+They found a Nair prank online of which Buxman had become a victim.

 Someone had replaced the conditioner inside the bottle that Buxman got off the shelf with the hair removal product Nair.